google-research/pyreach/pyreach/gyms/docs/gym_api.md

 *   `"task_enable"`: When 1, the next text instruction is fetched for the next observation; otherwise, when 0, the previous text instruction is returned.
+    Whenever, this entry changes its previous value in the in the previous action, the `task_params` dictionary is recorded in the experiment log.

 The text instructions observation space has the following entries: